destrangis/davbackup/README.md

 DAVBACKUP
 =========

-Use this program instead of the old 'ocbackup' shell script.

 Downloads an entire tree from a DAV server.
 This can be used to make backups from an owncloud/nextcloud server.

 Usage